malleshi-9025/fastlane/README.md

 ## Contribute to _fastlane_

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to help with _fastlane_.
+# What is Fastlane used for?
+Fastlane lets you do all that efficiently and repeatedly.
+It's an open-source tool aimed at simplifying Android and iOS deployment.
+Fastlane lets you automate every aspect of your development and release workflows.
+In this tutorial, you'll learn how to automate common tasks using fastlane.

 ## Code of Conduct